laoguowangCP/godot-statechart-sharp/README.md

 ### Transition

-This node represents a transition between state(s).
+This node represents a transition from 1 state to other(s).
 Append it as child node of a non-history state, then this state will be treated as "source state" — the state we'll transit from.
 As for the target state(s) — the state(s) we'll transit to, assignment in inspector is required.

-Source state and target states, as well as active states, together they determines the states to exit (exit set) and the states to enter (enter set) when the transition happens.
+First we'll look into how transitions are selected and executed.
 We have mentioned how statechart runs a `Step` , here we take a further look at step 2 and 3 .

-To select transitions, by definition, each leaf state in the state tree will check along their path to root untill they find an available transition.
-Here the recursion is propagated from root to leaf.
+To select transitions in step 2, we query active states recursively from root to leaf (with a given event):

-- When a compound state is queried, first it passes recursion onto its current state (if there's any).
-If current state returns with a selected transition, then this state will return and inform the caller with same message.
-Otherwise, this state will iterate the transitions appended to itself with document order.
-If the event matches, transition's `Guard` signal will be emitted.
-This signal also parses transition itself, so you can set whether it is enabled or not (beware a transition is enabled by default).
-If a transition is enabled, state will submit it to statechart for later process, then stop iteration and inform the caller that a selected transition.
+- If has no substate, state simply iterate the transitions appended to itself (with document order).
+If transition's event matches the given event, transition's `Guard` signal will be emitted, which would be connected to external sripts to judge whether this transition is enabled or not.
+If a transition is enabled, state will submit it to statechart, stop iteration, and inform parent state that a transition has been selected.
+- If substate is the case, then state's mode is considered:

+  - For a compound state, first it passes recursion onto its current state (if there's any).
+If no transition selected in decendants, compound state will look into its own transitions.
-- When a parallel state is queried, it needs to pass recursion onto each non-history substate.
-If **all** the substates returns with a selected transition, then this state will return and inform the caller with same message.
-Otherwise, this state needs to iterate its own transitions and check if there's any enabled.
+  - For a parallel state, it needs to pass recursion onto each non-history substate.
+If **any** of the substates has not returned with a selected transition, then this state will look into its own transitions

+In step 3, with all the states queried, statechart will execute selected transitions with following procedure:

+1. Deduce and merge exit set from selected transitions.
+During the iteration, transition will be disposed if its source state is already in the merging exit set.
+2. Exit set excepts from active states.
+States in exit set emits `Exit` signal in **reversed** document order
+3. For selected transitions, emit `invoke` signal in document order.
+4. Deduce and merge enter set from selected transitions.
+5. Enter set unions with active states.
+States in enter set emits `Enter` signal in document order.

+> [!TIP]
+>
+> Here's several specification you shall follow:
+>
+> - Beware that a transition is enabled by default.
+If not set disabled during guard, or guard signal is not connected, transitions will be enabled anyway.

 | Signal | Description |
 | ---- | ---- |